Skip to content

 Answer: The Mongol Empire, covering roughly 23 million square kilometers at its peak under Genghis Khan and his successors.

-Why it stumps people: The British Empire was larger in total territory, and that answer comes up constantly.
-The key word is “contiguous”, meaning connected by land.
-The British Empire was scattered across continents.
-The Mongol Empire stretched as a single unbroken mass from Korea to Hungary.
+One word decides this question: “contiguous.”
+The British Empire held more total territory, which is why it gets blurted out so often.
+But contiguous means connected by land.
+The British Empire was scattered across oceans and continents.
+The Mongol Empire ran as a single unbroken mass from Korea to Hungary.

 16. What year did the Byzantine Empire fall?
 (Medium)